cce-bigdataintro-1160/CEBD-1160-spring-2019/docker.md

 4. Now start a nginx container again in detached mode.
 Attach into it and then print the contents of the file `/usr/share/nginx/html/index.html`.
 It should match exactly what you see when you access the URL.
 5 (challenge).
 Same as step 4. but instead of printing the file, modify it and check the URL again.
 6. Now start a nginx container again in detached mode.
 How can you access its logs the same way as in 3.?
 Notice that you need to be able to see the logs 'flowing', and not only the current state for them on the console.
 Test it reloading the `localhost` page.
+7. Make sure to cleanup by stopping and removing all containers.

 ##### Reflections about Containers
 1. Navigate through the [Docker Hub](https://hub.docker.com/) and the [Official Images](https://hub.docker.com/search/?q=&type=image&image_filter=official)